 - Sharing wet areas predisposes to transfer of infection from feet.
 These include showers and swimming pools.
 Bare but dry feet, as in judo, other oriental martial arts and gymnastics, are associated with a lower risk of transmission.

-- Treatment of herpes gladiatorum is with oral aciclovir or similar agents and is most effective if commenced at the first symptoms of an outbreak.
+Treatment of herpes gladiatorum is with oral aciclovir, ganciclovir or similar agents and is most effective if commenced at the first symptoms of an outbreak.
 Topical aciclovir is probably less effective.
 Any secondary infection should also be treated.

 Viral skin infections tend to be much more aggressive and virulent if the immune system, especially the T-cell system, is inadequate.
-The classical example is in HIV and skin disease but unusual and gross viral infections of the skin may occur in any condition in which immunity is impaired.
+The classical example is in HIV and skin disease but unusual and gross viral skin infection may occur in any condition in which immunity is impaired.